LorenzoOlearo/LorenzoOlearo.github.io/_pages/publications.md

 <div class="publications">

-If you can't directly access the PDF of the paper you are interested in, please contact me from any of the contact at the bottom of the page and I will be happy to email you a copy.
+If you can't directly access the PDF of the paper you are interested in, please contact me from any of the contacts at the bottom of the page and I will be happy to email you a copy.

 {% bibliography %}